Mirai (2025 film): Marketing

 The first-look poster was released on 18 April 2024.
 A teaser launched on 28 May 2025 introduced the mythical setting and visual scale.
 The trailer was released on 28 August 2025.

 Release

 Theatrical

 The film initially scheduled for a release on 18 April 2025.
 It was announced with first glimpse of the movie but was delayed due to production delays, eventually released theatrically worldwide on 12 September 2025.
+Mirai Released in Japan in August 21st 2026.

 Distribution

 Mythri Movie Makers acquired the Nizam distribution rights.
 Dharma Productions acquired the North India distribution rights.
 AGS Entertainment and Hombale Films acquired the Tamil Nadu and Karnataka distribution rights, respectively, while Sree Gokulam Movies acquired the distribution rights for Kerala.

 Home media

 The film began streaming on JioHotstar from 10 October 2025 in Telugu and dubbed versions of Tamil, Kannada and Malayalam languages.
 Later, the Hindi version began streaming on the platform from 7 November 2025.

 Reception

-Times of India gave the film 3.5 stars out of 5, praising the performances, visuals, action sequences and cinematography, while feeling the screenplay faltered at times, the comedic detours slowed down the pacing, and that the climax was predictable.
+The Times of India gave the film 3.5 stars out of 5, praising the performances, visuals, action sequences and cinematography, while feeling the screenplay faltered at times, the comedic detours slowed down the pacing, and that the climax was predictable.
 Reviewing the Hindi version, Bollywood Hungama gave the film 3 stars out of 5 and praised the story, direction, performances and cinematography, while remarking that the screenplay failed to make the desired impact, and that the humour did not land properly.
 Neeshita Nyayapati from Hindustan Times found the production design and visual effects impressive, but was critical of the humour and the way it was blended with the seriousness of the proceedings.
 Sangeetha Devi Dundoo from The Hindu felt that while the film was ambitious in reframing an Indian superhero saga, it struggled to anchor its spectacle in compelling storytelling.